MorganStenberg/Dungeons-Ale/README.md

 The site was planned and designed according to the user stories and wireframes below.
 With images chosen to allude to board gaming, to be inviting to the potential users/customers.
 The color scheme of #ff5733 and #3a3a3a were chosen also to be inviting and warm.
 With the charcoal/black color to most text for good contrast and orange color for warmth and playfullness.

+The font chosen is Raleway from Google fonts, it was chosen as it is relatively simple and not to complex, but still conveying a feeling suitable with board games.
+Especially based on the way "W" is shaped, giving a hint of a medieval font, in line with the role playing theme in the bars name.

 Some changes were made to the original design in the wireframes, they are as follows.
 - Contact page were changed to book a table, to simplify and clarify the purpose of the page.
 With advice from my mentor.
 - On the games page, the form for suggesting a game to add to the collection was removed.
 To be able to finish the project in time.
 The form for suggestion of games was added to future features instead.